-80% of all internet traffic is likely to be video within the next four years.
-As video achieves dominance throughout social media platforms, blogs, and even emails, it becomes necessary for B2B marketers to turn their eyes towards creating valuable video content.
+As video achieves dominance throughout social media platforms, blogs, and even emails, it becomes necessary for B2B marketers to turn their eyes toward creating valuable video content.
 Video content is only becoming more popular and more powerful, and those who do not integrate video properly into their marketing campaigns are likely to be left behind by the new marketing vanguard.
 On the other hand, developing your video marketing strategies now can effectively distinguish you from your competitors, building brand identity and improving your brand’s reach.

-1. Video is, by far, the most engaging form of media.
+1. B2B Video is, by far, the most engaging form of media.

 Studies have shown that video is the most engaging form of media.
 Video makes it easier for consumers to digest large amounts of information, in addition to often creating a relatable, human experience that customers can connect with.
 Video can also create a sense of urgency that otherwise might not exist, as it creates an experience that the customer has, on a highly personal level.